Alabama

 § 15-27-6(b).
 Expungement does not apply to the Alabama Securities Commission, § 15-27-14, or to employment applications for law enforcement or corrections positions. § 15-27-18.
 Expungement does not restore firearms rights, § 15-27-15, or relieve sex offender registration, which is only available from a court.
 See § 15-20A-24.
 Expungement records may be released for a civil suit filed by the petitioner for expungement related to an arrest or conviction that is the subject of the expungement.
 The court shall hold an in camera hearing to determine if the request is in good faith and the nature and releveance of the request records,and then determine in writing whether to release the records. § 15-27-20.
 A “certified record of an expungement” is admissible in a criminal trial subject to the Alabama Rules of Criminal Procedure and Evidence.
 Prior to its introduction, the court is required to hold an in camera hearing to determine admissibility. § 15-27-20.

 See also Ala.
 Code § 41-9-625 (law enforcement agencies required to delete photographs, “fingerprints and other identifying information” from their files within 30 days of release from custody if the person is not charged or is cleared of the charges).5 Alabama’s non-conviction expungement statutes enacted in 2014, supra, authorize courts to expunge arrest records where a charge results in a non-conviction disposition.
 Ala.
 Code § 15-27-1 (misdemeanors); § 15-27-2 (felonies).
-However, these statutes do not address uncharged arrests, so it appears that people who are arrested and released without charges may have no way to clear their arrests records.
+However, these statutes do not address uncharged arrests, so it appears that people who are arrested and released without charges may have no way to clear their arrest records.

-D. Juvenile records
+E. Juvenile records

-Juvenile records may be sealed by the court two years after final discharge or court order not pertaining to custody or supervision, if the individual has not previously been adjudicated or convicted of a felony or misdemeanor involving sexual offenses, drugs, weapons, or violence, or threats of violence, and has no pending proceeding seeking such a conviction or adjudication.
+Sealing after discharge: Juvenile records may be sealed by the court two years after final discharge or court order not pertaining to custody or supervision, if the individual has not previously been adjudicated or convicted of a felony or misdemeanor involving sexual offenses, drugs, weapons, or violence, or threats of violence, and has no pending proceeding seeking such a conviction or adjudication.
 Ala.
 Code § 12-15-136(a).
 Any adjudication of delinquency or conviction of a felony or misdemeanor involving sexual offenses, drugs, weapons, or violence, or threats of violence, subsequent to sealing shall have the effect of nullifying the sealing order. § 12-15-136(e).
 Five years after the juvenile reaches the age of majority, s/he may petition the court to have the records destroyed. § 12-15-137(a).

 IV.
 Criminal record in employment and licensing

-Order of Limited Relief from Licensing Bar
+Order of Limited Relief from Licensing Bars

-Until 2019, Alabama had no general law regulating consideration of conviction in occupational licensure, though it applies a “direct relationship” standard in connection with certain licenses.6 Effective September 1, 2019, SB163 creates a process whereby a person who is otherwise disqualified by law from obtaining a specific occupational license may apply to the circuit court for an “Order of Limited Relief” that “relieves the individual from some or all of the collateral consequences associated with that conviction within this state,” thereby overcoming mandatory exclusions and permitting consideration of a person’s application under the “direct relationship” standard.
+Until 2019, Alabama had no general law regulating consideration of conviction in occupational licensure, though it applies a “direct relationship” standard in connection with certain specific licenses.6 Effective September 1, 2019, SB163 creates a process whereby a person who is otherwise disqualified by law from obtaining a specific occupational license may apply to the circuit civil court in the county where the conviction occurred for an “Order of Limited Relief” that “relieves the individual from some or all of the collateral consequences associated with that conviction within this state,” thereby overcoming mandatory exclusions.
 Ala.
 Code § 12-26-1(3).
+When an order of limited relief is granted, an occupational licensing board . . . may still consider the conduct underlying the conviction upon which the order was granted in determining whether to deny, revoke, or suspend a license . . . ” § 12-26-9(i).
+The person must identify the disqualification from which they seek relief.

 An individual who has been convicted in multiple judicial circuits in the state may file a petition for an Order of Limited Relief in any county that imposed one of the convictions, and a $100 administrative filing fee applies in addition to other court costs, which cannot be waived.
 See §§ 12-26-3(b) and 8.
 A person convicted in federal court may file in the jurisdiction where they reside. § 12-26-4.
 A person convicted in another jurisdiction may apply, though apparently only if they have received “a certificate of limited relief or similar document or ruling from the convicting jurisdiction.” § 12-26-5.
 A person currently serving a prison sentence with more than six months remaining may not apply, nor may someone facing felony charges, or misdemeanor charges filed within the last year.
-The person must identify the disqualification from which they seek relief.

 The hearing process, including documents that must be produced and standards that must be met (inter alia, the nature of crime and its relationship to license sought), is described in detail in § 12-26-7.
 The court may order preparation of a “postsentence report” from the Board of Pardons and Paroles.
 The law specifies that a court must make findings related to the offense, including “the relationship between the offense and collateral consequence . . . § 12-26-9(d)(4).
-The court “shall grant” the petition if it is “reasonably satisfied” from the evidence that granting the petition will materially assist the petitioner in “living a law-abiainf life” and will not pose a public safety risk. § 12-26-9(e).
+The court “shall grant” the petition if it is “reasonably satisfied” from the evidence that granting the petition will materially assist the petitioner in “living a law-abiding life” and will not pose a public safety risk. § 12-26-9(e).
 If denied, the petitioner may appeal under an “abuse of discretion” standard, § 12-26-9(g), and may reapply after two years. § 12-26-6(c).
 Subsequent conviction of a felony automatically revokes a Certificate.
 The section does not apply to law enforcement employment or driver’s licenses.

 1. Prior to its 1996 amendment, the Alabama constitution disenfranchised persons convicted of specified offenses, all felonies punishable by a term of imprisonment, and all “crimes of moral turpitude.”
 Ala.
 Const.
 Art.
 VIII, § 182 (1996).
 Section 182’s extension of disenfranchisement to misdemeanor crimes of “moral turpitude,” interpreted at that time to include drug possession and DUI, was held unconstitutional in Hunter v.
 Underwood, 471 U.S. 222 (1985).